DavidZafa/IA-Sample-Teach/README.md

 ![picture](https://javascript.info/article/prototype-inheritance/object-prototype-empty.png)

 That [[Prototype]] has a “magical” meaning.
 When we want to read a property from object, and it’s missing, JavaScript automatically takes it from the prototype.
 In programming, such thing is called “prototypal inheritance”.
-Many cool language features and programming techniques are based on it.

 The property [[Prototype]] is internal and hidden, but there are many ways to set it.